gotchoices/MyCHIPs/doc/work-hacking.md

 your key to your Downloads folder.
 Then go to the Wysegi UI and import that same key into the server connection dialog.

-There is also a similar tool available now in a tab of the admin web UI.
+Note: there is also a similar tool available now in the Database tab of the admin web UI.

 ### Database Logging: